HOW TO RUN A SUCCESSFUL SALES STRATEGY WORKSHOP

-The benefit of having a unified sales strategy is that everyone in the business is in a position to understand the roadmap for success.
+The key benefit of having a unified sales strategy is that everyone in the business is on the same page when it comes to understanding the roadmap for revenue and profit success.

-A sales strategy provides the roadmap that the sales team use to communicate its unique selling proposition for the business and its products and it sets out the best practices to execute the sales plan.
+A sales strategy informs the value proposition for the business, its products and sets out the best sales practices to execute the sales plan.

 Unfortunately, the sales function can often characterised by its day to day revenue focus, which tends to often result in a short-term, tactical decision-making mindset.
 Which at its best, results in lumpy performance and at its worst effects market share and customer trust as team members blindly execute.

-So, taking some time out for sales staff to reflect and collaborate on the strategic sales issues is critically important.
+So, taking some time out for sales staff to reflect and collaborate with the rest of the business functions on the strategic sales issues is critically important.
 Plus, a chance to contribute strategically is likely to be welcome by the sales team and the wider business colleagues.

 - Provide clarity for your sales team